Ryjen1/EventHive/README.md

 4. Push to branch: `git push origin feature/your-feature`
 5. Submit a pull request

-## 📄 License
+## License

 MIT License - see LICENSE file for details

 ---

-Built with ❤️ on Hedera Hashgraph
+Built with love on Hedera Hashgraph
-# EventHive